AkashKedari/py-projects/README.md

 words, it is a dynamic world map that shades in countries that have the most covid cases.
 For example, US is the darkest shade because the US has the most cases.

+### Lyrics Bot

+This project is a bot that sends imessages of a lyrics.txt file to someone.
+I took the idea from TikTok trends of people spamming their friends with lyrics from a song or the full script of the bee movie by using this python code.